 Debt validation is important for a number of reasons.
 It allows you to ascertain whether Direct Recovery Services is collecting the debt based on inaccurate information.

 It also can give you an opportunity to get the debt removed if any of their data is erroneous.

-Just like asking for a goodwill deletion, you will ask Direct Recovery Services for debt validation by writing them a Section 609 letter.
+Just like asking for a goodwill deletion, you will ask them for debt validation by writing them a Section 609 letter.

 This letter is less courteous in tone and more official.

-In this letter, you will ask Direct Recovery Services to provide proof that the debt they are attempting to collect is yours.
+In this letter, you will ask them to provide proof that the debt they are attempting to collect is yours.

 Make sure that you include your name and account number so that they can find your debt.

 Direct Recovery Services should respond to your request for validation in about 30 days.
 They should return with various documents that list information about your debt.

 Cross-reference these documents with your own paperwork about your debt.
 If you find anything to be incorrect, you can file a dispute with Experian, TransUnion, and Equifax.

 They should investigate the matter and remove the account if they believe that inaccurate information is being reported.